-Does your animal look to you for guidance?
-Trust you?
+- Our chief focus is on your relationship: Does your animal look to you for guidance?
+Trust that you will always have his/her best interests in mind?
 Respond to you?
-Do you relate to your animal with kindness and positive directions?

-- Your dog must be interested in and accepting of a friendly stranger and be willing to sit politely for petting.
-Must also be clean, healthy and well-groomed. - Your dog must be willing to go "out for a walk" with you on a loose lead-no pulling or dragging!
-Then you must both walk through a crowd, also on a loose leash, and be subjected to visual and noise distractions without your dog panicking, becoming aggressive, frightened, or too submissive. - Basic obedience: your dog will have to do a sit, a down, a stay-in-place, and a come-when-called.
-It must also be able to meet a neutral dog with perfect manners (i.e., not vocalizing or approaching without your permission). - Your dog must not object to a thorough, all-over handling by a stranger (fingers in mouth, on tail, feet, etc.); and to receiving a restraining hug.
+Do you relate to your animal with kindness, soft conversation and positive directions? - Do both you and your partner enjoy and accept all manner of friendly strangers, some alone and some in small groups, and interact in warm, socially skilled ways? - You both must be clean, healthy and well-groomed, presenting a professional appearance. - You and your dog must be able to walk together with a loose lead-no pulling or dragging.
+Then you must both walk through a crowd and be subjected to visual and noise distractions with your dog remaining comfortable. - Your dog must do a sit, a down, a stay-in-place, and a come-when-called.
+S/he must also be able to meet another dog with perfect manners (i.e., not vocalizing or approaching without your permission). - Your dog must not object to a thorough, all-over handling by a stranger (fingers in mouth, on tail, feet, etc.), who may exhibit some irregular motions and verbalizations; and to receiving a restraining hug. - Ability to ignore a treat and a toy at your request; to take a treat gently - Ability/willingness for your animal to stay for 3-4 minutes with a stranger while you leave the room